An antique food mill being restoredAn antique food mill being restored

 Before beginning the restoration process, it’s important to research the specific type of food mill you have and its history.
 This can help you determine the best approach for cleaning and restoring it, as well as provide valuable information for potential buyers or collectors.

-See also How to cook pizza using a pizza stone?
+See also How to restore a classic blender for cooking?

 Additionally, if the food mill has any missing or damaged parts, you may need to source replacement pieces.
 This can involve searching for vintage or antique parts online or at specialty stores, or even commissioning custom-made parts from a skilled metalworker.